- Constitution and General Rules

 - The Registry database and transfer forms may be inspected by arrangement with the Membership & Registration Secretary and on payment of a fee as specified by the Executive Committee.

 - Contests shall be open to all amateur bands of the types defined in Registration Rule 4 that are in membership of the NIBA or in membership of another formally constituted similar organisation that operates a similar formal member registration system recognised by the NIBA or as otherwise decided by the Executive Committee.
 Bands that are not in membership of such a similar organisation will only be permitted to enter discreet “unaffiliated” sections, which may be included in contests at the discretion of the contest organisers, pursuant to Constitution and General Rule 22.
-Such bands will only be permitted to enter the NIBA Championship of Ireland Bands’ Contest a maximum of two times in any five year rolling period.
+Such bands will only be permitted to enter the NIBA Championship of Ireland Bands’ Contest a maximum of two times in any five-year rolling period.
+Exceptionally, bands from countries that do not operate a formal registration system may be invited to compete at any appropriate grade, at the discretion of the organisers, in contests held under NIBA rules.

 - There will be no maximum limit on the number of players in any band playing in a contest held under NIBA rules.
 In Melody Flute sections the minimum number of flautists in any band playing shall be 10 and a piccolo is not permitted.
 In Melody Accordion sections the minimum number of accordionists in any band playing shall be 10.

-- A professional musician will not be permitted to play in any contest held under NIBA Rules, except were the musician has been a player registered with the NIBA prior to becoming a professional.
-For the purposes of these rules a professional musician is defined as one who earns two thirds, or more, of his or her livelihood through playing music and as all regular bandspersons of Armed Forces and Police Forces.
+- A professional musician will not be permitted to play in any contest held under NIBA Rules, except where the musician has been a player registered with the NIBA or another recognised amateur banding organisation, prior to becoming a professional.
+For the purposes of these rules a professional musician is defined as one who earns two thirds, or more, of his or her livelihood through playing music.
 The Executive Committee will have the power to decide on the professional status of any player.

 - In NIBA Championship of Ireland Contests, bands competing in accordion sections will be permitted to use acoustic and/or electronic accordions with associated amplification, percussion instruments and a maximum of three additional non-accordion instruments.